 - a review essay on recent academic books investigating modernism, literature, and music;

 - a co-edited, four-volume Encyclopaedia of Anglophone Modernist Literature, for Wiley-Blackwell;

 - and a book about Lewis's fiction in relation to twentieth-century politics, for Princeton University Press.

-Alongside this work I will continue to sit on the Editorial Board of the Collected Works of Wyndham Lewis (Oxford University Press) and to edit The Journal of Wyndham Lewis Studies, which is now in its seventh year.
+Alongside this work I will continue to sit on the Editorial Board of the Wyndham Lewis Complete Critical Edition (Oxford University Press) and to edit The Journal of Wyndham Lewis Studies.

 NATHAN WADDELL, 2017.
 Ford, Family, and Music.
 In: LAURA COLOMBINO, SARA HASLAM and SEAMUS O'MALLEY, eds., The Routledge Research Companion to Ford Madox Ford Routledge.
 (In Press.)